 \subsection{Some examples}

-Because of its adequate arithmetical semantics, G\"odel-L\"ob logic reveals an exceptionally simple instrument to study arithmetical phenomenon of self-reference, as well as G\"odel's results concerning (in)completeness and (un)provability of consistency.
+Because of its adequate arithmetical semantics, G\"odel-L\"ob logic reveals an exceptionally simple instrument to study the arithmetical phenomenon of self-reference, as well as G\"odel's results concerning (in)completeness and (un)provability of consistency.

-From a formal view-point, an arithmetical realisation $\ast$ in Peano arithmetic (\textsf{PA})\footnote{Actually, we could consider any $\Sigma_{1}$-sound arithmetical theory $T$ extending $\mathsf{I\Sigma_{1}}$ \cite{sep-logic-provability}.} of our modal language consists of a function commuting with propositional connectives and such that $(\Box A)^{\ast}:=Bew(\ulcorner A^{\ast}\urcorner)$, where $Bew(x)$ is the formal provability predicate for \textsf{PA}.
+From a formal viewpoint, an arithmetical realisation $\ast$ in Peano arithmetic (\textsf{PA})\footnote{Actually, we may consider any $\Sigma_{1}$-sound arithmetical theory $T$ extending $\mathsf{I\Sigma_{1}}$ \cite{sep-logic-provability}.} of our modal language consists of a function commuting with propositional connectives and such that $(\Box A)^{\ast}:=Bew(\ulcorner A^{\ast}\urcorner)$, where $Bew(x)$ is the formal provability predicate for \textsf{PA}.

 Under this interpretation, we will read modal formulas as follows: